-Content: This course will enable students to learn how art has reflected and influenced history and society from ancient cave paintings to the medieval period and Renaissance art and architecture.
+Content: Students will primarily use iPads to solve a variety of creative visual art problems using graphic art applications.
+Students will focus on photography and videography, commercial art and advertisements, graphic design, and digital illustration.
+OH0321 Art - Past and Present: Prehistory to the Renaissance (QP Value 1.0) 1⁄2 credit (1 semester) Elective 9, 10, 11, 12 Prerequisite: None Content: This course will enable students to learn how art has reflected and influenced history and society from ancient cave paintings to the medieval period and Renaissance art and architecture.
 Curriculum will be enhanced by art websites and PBS documentaries, as well as videos.
 The historical aspects include socio-political influences, as well as cultural and religious influences of ancient societies.
 The impact on the art of the period, as well as how those influences remain in modern society will also be examined.
 This class will enhance and extend previous learning from all the other art classes.
 OH0322 Art - Past and Present; Post-Renaissance to Modern Era (QP Value 1.0) (not offered 2020-21) 1⁄2 credit (1 semester) Elective 9, 10, 11, 12 Prerequisite: None Content: This course begins with the end of the Renaissance, to World War II and Hitler's obsession with stealing art; culminating with present day artists, actors, and musicians.
 Students will be viewing documentaries, and/or movies relating to the subject matter, and will also experience virtual tours via the internet in world famous museums.
 This class will enhance and extend previous learning from all the other art classes, and provides the historical/socio-political aspects which evolve the art of these periods.
 Offering this course may be determined by enrollment and staffing availability.
-OH0323, OH0324, OH0325, OH0326 Advanced Visual Art I, II, III, IV (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 11, 12 Prerequisite: Completion of Level II & III courses and/or teacher recommendation Fee Required Content: This course is for students who are contemplating an art career.
-It is an advanced course of organized subject matter and experiences in art.
-It is an independent study course developed and approved by instructor, specific to student needs, and portfolio development.
-Students must have successfully completed an array of art courses and demonstrated responsible, independent work habits to be considered.
-CAREER PATHWAYS BUSINESS OH0210 Accounting I (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 9, 10, 11, 12 Prerequisite: None Fee required Content: Students learn how to keep a set of financial records for a simple business organized as a proprietorship.
+OH0323, OH0324, OH0325, OH0326 Advanced Visual Art I, II, III, IV (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 11, 12 Prerequisite: Completion of Level I & II courses and/or teacher recommendation Fee Required Content: This course is for students who are contemplating an art career.
+It is an independent study course developed and approved by instructor, specific to student needs, and focused on portfolio development.
+Students must have successfully completed a variety of art courses and demonstrated responsible, independent work habits to be considered.
+CAREER TECH PATHWAYS BUSINESS OH0210 Accounting I (QP Value 1.0) 1⁄2 credit (1 semester) Elective: 9, 10, 11, 12 Prerequisite: None Fee required Content: Students learn how to keep a set of financial records for a simple business organized as a proprietorship.
 Students develop organizational skills as they follow the accounting procedure.
 Students receive an introduction to computerized accounting using software that goes along with the textbook.
 Students learn concepts such as journalizing, posting, and creating financial statements.